- 5 pounds, lean pork or beef or combination of the two

 - Make sure the grinding equipment and meat are cold, before grinding meat.
 Place ground meat and the rest of the ingredients into a bowl, and keep your bowl set in another bowl of ice while working.
 This prevents breaking your mixture.
 Mix all the ingredients extremely well.
-When all ingredients are well mixed, keep your meat in the refrigerator until you are ready to stuff in casings.
+After that, keep your meat in the refrigerator until you are ready to stuff in casings.

 - Stuff the casings into lengths that will easily fit and hang inside the Bradley Smoker.
 Use butchers twine to tie hanging loops on the end of the sausage, making sure that the loops are large enough so the wooden dowel will easily slip through.